Fitness Model Kelsey Wells Flaunts Incredible Figure In Sports Bra & Skintight Leggings

 The brunette bombshell pulled back her hair in a high ponytail.
 She enhanced her natural beauty with minimal makeup, an application that included subtle contour, voluminous lashes, and nude lipstick.

 In the caption, Kelsey emphasized the importance of practicing gratitude.
-She also reminded her followers that success is not always achieved in a linear fashion and encouraged them to try to not focus on perceived failures.
+She also reminded her followers that success is not always achieved in a linear fashion and encouraged them to try to not feel negatively about perceived failures.
 She went on to say that she felt empowered and connected by being mindful during her recent PWR 4.0 sessions.

 View this post on Instagram